starwarsgeek1138/smt-pod/index.md

 <hr>
 <div><p class="socmedia">follow <a href="http://www.twitter.com/smt_pod" target="_blank"><img height="30px" width="30px" alt="twitter; credit: freepik" src="../images/twitter.png"/></a></p></div>
 # Latest News

+**January 2023** : New season launches!
+Join us every Thursday beginning on January 26, 2023 for a weekly podcast episode.

 **November 2022** : Come chat with our board at our open board meeting during the Mega Joint SMT, AMS, and SEM Conference.
 Dessert will be provided!
 The meeting will be held in the Executive Board Room in the Conference Hotel on Thursday, November 10, 2022 and is open to all 8-9:00pm.
 Check out the event on the <a href="https://www.conftool.pro/nola2022-ams-sem-smt/index.php?page=browseSessions&form_session=383" target="_blank">conference program here</a>.